An Introduction to AWS Firewall Manager

 AWS WAF

-AWS WAF is a managed web application firewall which can monitor HTTP/S requests to public AWS endpoints (more on AWS WAF for Risk Mitigation).
+AWS WAF is a managed web application firewall which can monitor HTTP/S requests to public AWS endpoints.

 Read more on AWS WAF for Risk Mitigation